 The company strive to use diaspora dance theatre (a term they created to communicate this unique meeting of dance styles) to allow transformation: telling personal and global stories to connect to our truest selves, and create powerful, personal and political work.

 Ella created the company because she felt about dance like Toni Morrison’s quote: “If there’s a book that you want to read, but it hasn’t been written yet, then you must write it.” ~ Toni Morrison.
 She wanted to make dance work where BAME, women, LGBTQI, working class people were at the centre of the story, and where she saw the dance styles she loves so much on the stage.

 Since its formation in 2011, with a premiere at Breakin’ Convention (Sadler’s Wells) (with a solo called Evol), Ella Mesma Company have been commissioned and performed for a number of leading arts organisations and highly regarded venues & festivals including Sadler’s Wells (Wildcard 2017), Women’s International Leadership Conference, New York City (2017), National Circus Centre (2018), ICA Festival, Capetown South Africa (2018), IETM Hull (2019).
-Ella Mesma Company were residents with Casa Latin American Festival 2015, Associate Artists at dance City (2017), Associate Artist at Trinity Centre Bristol (2018).
+Ella Mesma Company were residents with Casa Latin American Festival 2015, Associate Artists at dance City (2017), Associate Artist at Trinity Centre Bristol (2018), a Slate World Artist (2019) and a Pervasive Media Studio Resident (2020).
 In 2013, Ella Mesma was selected as a future Dance Leader for the ABLE leadership program and in 2015 awarded a Bench fellowship for emerging female choreographers.
 The company were runners up for the ‘Best Dance Production of The Year’ by the Latino Life LUKAS Awards 2018.